 On December 12, 2022, claimant Matthew Sprinkle filed an arbitration demand against respondent SciPlay Corporation before the American Arbitration Association.
 The demand asserts claims for alleged violations of Ohio's antigambling statutes and seeks unspecified money damages, including recovery of monies allegedly lost by Ohio players of SciPlay's online social casino games other than the claimant.
 On March 7, 2023, respondent filed its answering statement to claimant's arbitration demand.
-We are currently unable to determine the likelihood of an outcome or estimate a range of reasonably possible losses, if any.
-We believe that the claims in the arbitration demand are without merit, and intend to vigorously defend against them.
+On March 4, 2024, respondent filed a motion to dismiss the claimant's arbitration demand, which the Arbitrators denied on April 24, 2024.
+On September 30, 2024, the parties entered into a written term sheet to resolve the matter, subject to the execution of a written settlement agreement and judicial approval of the settlement terms.
+On October 1, 2024, the Arbitrators granted respondent's unopposed motion to stay the matter.

-Sornberger Matter
+Andrea Sornberger Matter

 On March 8, 2023, plaintiff Andrea Sornberger filed a complaint against SciPlay Corporation and SciPlay Games, LLC in the Circuit Court of the Franklin County, Alabama.
 The complaint asserts claims for alleged violations of Alabama antigambling statutes and seeks unspecified money damages, including recovery of monies allegedly lost by Alabama players of SciPlay's online social casino games other than the plaintiff, the award of interests and costs, and injunctive and other relief.
 On April 12, 2023, defendants removed the action to the United States District Court for the Northern District of Alabama.
 On August 24, 2023, plaintiff voluntarily dismissed her complaint without prejudice, and re-filed it in the Circuit Court of Franklin County, Alabama.
 On September 27, 2023, defendants removed the re-filed action to the United States District Court for the Northern District of Alabama.
 On October 26, 2023, plaintiff filed a motion to remand the action to the Circuit Court of Franklin County, Alabama, which is pending.
-We are currently unable to determine the likelihood of an outcome or estimate a range of reasonably possible losses, if any.
-We believe that the claims in the lawsuit are without merit, and intend to vigorously defend against them.
+On September 30, 2024, the parties entered into a written term sheet to resolve the matter, subject to the execution of a written settlement agreement and judicial approval of the settlement terms.
+On October 8, 2024, the Court granted the Plaintiff's unopposed motion to stay the case and stayed the case until October 29, 2024.